link to MAST page UIT star image

 RA/Target/Data ID Column Number

-The column number containing either the Right Ascension, target name or Data ID (depending on how file_contents is set).
+The column number containing either the Data ID, Right Ascension (decimal degrees or sexagesimal), or target name (depending on how file_contents is set).
 The default is to assume the first column is to be used.

 Dec Column Number

-The column number containing the Declnation.
+For forms allowing coordinates as input, the column number containing the Declnation (decimal degrees or sexagesimal).
 The default is to assume the second column contains the DEC value.
-If the file contents is set to Target Name or Data ID, this parameter is ignored.
+If the file contents is set to Target Name or any Data ID, this parameter is ignored.

 Column Delimiter